Edmund Nelson (priest): Later life

 Nelson continued to make trips to Bath during the cold Norfolk winters, and Fanny often accompanied him while her husband was at sea.
 His declining health made him more and more dependent on Fanny, whilst he sought to act as her guardian while Horatio was away.
 The two enjoyed the pace of life at Bath, and became firm friends, with Fanny reading to him and providing companionship.
 Nelson wrote that [Fanny] truly supplies a kind and watchful child over the infirmities and whimsies of age.
 He soon retired, passing on the parsonage to his son, Suckling Nelson.
 As Horatio's fame grew, Nelson followed his son's exploits, and soon came to be accosted by well-wishers on his walks around Bath.
 Fanny wrote He is grown young.
 These blessings in his declining days cheer him.
 In 1800, with Horatio's fame continually increasing, Nelson sent Fanny to London to visit the studios of William Beechey, and to ask if Beechey might come to take a sitting.
-Beechey replied that he would not, as he only travelled to the sitter in the case of royalty.
-But then he enquired who the sitter was, and on being told it was the father of Horatio Nelson, declared 'My God!
+Beechey replied that he would not, as he only travelled to the sitter in the case of royalty, but when he enquired who the sitter was, and on being told it was the father of Horatio Nelson, declared 'My God!
 I would go to York to do it!'
 Nelson however remained dismayed by the breakdown of his son's marriage and wrote to Horatio on occasion to rebuke him for his neglect of Fanny.
 He did however visit Horatio at Merton Place, where he was living with William and Emma Hamilton.

-Death & burial
+Death and burial

 Nelson was in declining health by early 1802.
 Fanny had travelled from London to be at his side, but Horatio remained at Merton Place, writing a letter stating I have no hopes that he can recover.
 God's will be done.
 Had my father expressed a wish to see me, unwell as I am, I should have flown to Bath, but I believe it would be too late.
 However, should it be otherwise and he wishes to see me, no consideration shall detain me a moment.
 He died later that day, 26 April 1802, at the age of 80.
 His son did not attend the funeral, held at Burnham Thorpe on 11 May, but did pay the funeral expenses.
 Nelson was described by a later biographer of Horatio as 'kind, modest and generous... to be counted on in times of trouble.'
 He also possessed a dry sense of humour.
 For a full account of Edmund Nelson's death and funeral see 'From Bladud's Fountains to Burnham Thorpe'.

 His large but simple slate ledger stone survives in All Saints' Church, Burnham Thorpe, inscribed: The grave of the Reverend Edmund Nelson Rector of this parish.
 Next to it is the more elaborate ledger stone of his wife Catherine Suckling, displaying the arms of Nelson (Or, a cross flory sable overall a bendlet gules) impaling Suckling, with a lengthy inscription in Latin.